muhammedattif/muhammedattif/README.md

 - Hi, I’m @muhammedattif
-- I’m interested in Web development field,
+- I’m interested in the Web development field,
-  I have an intermediate background in Back-End and Front-End Web Development, APIs, Ajax.
-Not only Web Development, but I also would like to get into and gain experience in AI field.
+  I have a strong background in Back-End,
+  APIs, Ajax.
+Not only Web Development, but I also would like to get into and gain experience in the AI field.
 - I’m currently learning Python/Django
 - 📫 How to reach me muhamedattif@gmail.com